 ARC's Transportation and Mobility Group comments are attached.

-The project is expected to generate 1,458 new daily vehicular trips and numerous associated roadway improvements are proposed.
+The project is expected to generate 754 new daily vehicular trips and minor associated roadway improvements to accommodate these are proposed.

-Opportunities for alternative transportation modes connections are limited by the rural location.
+Opportunities for alternative transportation modes connections are limited by the project's rural location and limited number of employees and patrons.